maxxNcode/say-to-go/README.md

 ## How It Works

-1. **Voice Input**: Click the "SPEAK LOCATION" button and say any location name
+1. **Voice Input**: Click the "SPEAK LOCATION" button and say any landmark or city name
 2. **Speech Recognition**: The Web Speech API converts your voice to text
 3. **Geocoding**: OpenStreetMap Nominatim translates the location name to coordinates
 4. **Image Search**: Mapillary API finds the nearest available 360° imagery